All-Asian Women's Conference: Background

 Margaret Cousins and the Indian activists who had taken part in the 1927 All Indian Women's Conference were the minds behind the AAWC.
 Upon moving to India with her husband, Margaret Cousins became involved with social reform on the position of women in India.
-Her inspiration for founding the AAWC was ignited by her visit to Hawaii in 1928 at the Pan-Pacific Women's Association.
+Her inspiration for founding the AAWC was ignited by her visit to Hawaii in 1928 at the Pan-Pacific Women's Conference, which had resulted in the foundation of the Pan-Pacific Women's Association.
 The motives behind the conference were the lack of focus on feminism within the Pan-Asian context. and also supported the right to self-determination, as many delegates were involved with their country's independence movements.
 This took place in a broader global context of new internationalism within the interwar period.
 The early 1930s saw other non-Western feminist regional cooperation, such as the Pan-Pacific Women's Association, Inter-American Commission of Women and All Indian Women's Conference.

 The conference was chosen to take place in Lahore to allow the delegates to sightsee in nearby Agra and Delhi.
 Circular invitations among Indian women for the AAWC were sent on March 12, 1930, to suggest that the conference take place in January 1931.
 Invited delegates included Sarojini Naidu, Muthulakshmi Reddi, Rajkumari Amrit Kaur, Lady Abdul Qadir, Rani Lakshmibai Rajwade and Hilla Rustomji Faridoonji.
 These women were mostly past delegates of the All-Indian Women's Conference and dedicated social activists to women's issues.The date was picked to strategically take place in between "two of the Pan-Pacific Women's Conferences planned for Hawaii in August 1930 and China in 1932".
 After creating the grounds for the conference, Cousins took a step back to let the Indian women "preside over the organisation" of the conference.